 On October 12, 2018, a small group of Hondurans, fewer than 200 individuals, agreed to meet and travel together through Central America and Mexico in an effort to escape the violence and political repression in their home country.
 As the group moved through the region and word spread of their journey north, their numbers grew; and at one point it was estimated there were as many as 7,000 individuals traveling in the caravan.
-Some of these migrants have requested asylum in Mexico, however, several thousand are still making their way north and hoping to arrive at the U.S. border in five days, where many of them will seek asylum.
+This highly publicized caravan was just one of several that have since begun traveling north.

 - Why are they leaving?

-- How has Mexico responded to the caravan?
+- How has the U.S. government responded to the migrants approaching the border?

 There are a number of reasons people are fleeing.
 However, the principal reasons are tied to the increased violence, political repression, and organized crime in Honduras and other countries in the Northern Triangle.
 The increased militarization of their countries of origin, corruption, organized crime, crack-down on political dissenters, and threats of extortion are causing people to fear for their lives and the lives of their loved ones.
 They are packing up their homes and leaving everything behind because they have no other options.
 Many of the people traveling have had members of their family killed and are fleeing as a last resort.